zhrispineda/Settings-iOS/README.md

 ## Information
 - This personal project is a recreation of Apple's Settings app for iOS and iPadOS 18.4 **Release** (22E240).
 - All features within the app are only simulations and have no effect on the device outside of the app.
-- Features in the app vary based on the device model and its capabilities to make it as accurate as possible.
+- Features available within the app vary depending on the device model and its capabilities to make this recreation as accurate as possible.
+- Previous versions are available as their own branches in this repository, going as far back as 17.4.

 ## Examples
 Physical device mode: